The regime breaks another monopoly: See how private entities will be able to participate in the fuel business in Cuba

 Another significant modification aims to facilitate international operations related to fuel.

-The document also states, "Allow state-owned enterprises to use foreign platforms to execute payments for buying and selling fuels."
+The document also states, "To allow state-owned companies to use foreign platforms to execute payments for the buying and selling of fuels."

-The provision represents an acknowledgment of the difficulties Cuba faces in conducting international transactions due to financial restrictions, a lack of liquidity, and issues accessing the international banking system.
+The provision represents an acknowledgment of the difficulties that Cuba faces in conducting international transactions due to financial restrictions, a lack of liquidity, and problems accessing the international banking system.

 New tax on fuel imports

-The proposal establishes: "To impose a tax of up to 1% on the importation of physical or financial fuel, intended for operational inventories."
+The proposal establishes: "Apply a tax of up to 1% on the importation of physical or financial fuel, intended for operational inventories."

-Although the government did not explain how the mechanism will work, the measure appears to be aimed at financing strategic reserves and ensuring minimum inventories for the operation of the energy system.
+Although the Government did not explain how the mechanism will work, the measure appears aimed at financing strategic reserves and ensuring minimum inventories for the operation of the energy system.

 Tax incentives for investments in renewable energy